DINEH LANGUAGE

 |||

-CIBOLA LANGUAGE VOCABULARY Link
+ZUNI LANGUAGE DICTIONARY / VOCABULARY Link

-CIBOLA LANGUAGE CONVERSATIONAL PHRASES Link
+ZUNI LANGUAGE CONVERSATIONAL PHRASES Link

-QUERESAN LANGUAGE CONVERSATIONAL PHRASES Link
+KERESAN LANGUAGE CONVERSATIONAL PHRASES Link

-QUERESAN LANGUAGE VOCABULARY Link
+KERESAN LANGUAGE VOCABULARY / DICTIONARY Link

-EL MORRO VOCABULARY Link
+EL MORRO QUADRILINGUAL VOCABULARY Link

 Tsék'i Na'asdzooí

-Listen to KTDB (89.7 FM) Radio
+Listen to KTDB ( 89.7 FM ) Radio

-for the Pine Hill, N.M. / Tł'ochiní Diné area.
+for the Pine Hill, N.M. /

 A Sincere "Thank You"